SystemsApproach/aether-onramp/README.md

 refactored to help users step through a sequence of increasingly complex configurations.

+> Note: This is a work-in-progress, and right now the focus is mostly
-> TODO: The current version is mostly focused on how to bring up
-> Aether.
-Need to augment with guidance on how to interact with the
+> on how to bring up Aether.
+Guidance on how to interact with  a
-> running system, including how to make changes.
-Much still to be
+> running system will be added over time, but in the meantime,
-> lifted from the AiaB guide.
+> the AiaB guide should be consulted for additional information.

-> TODO: Several "refactoring/cleanup" tasks remain, including: (1) strip
+// Several "refactoring/cleanup" tasks remain, including (1)
-> unused targets and config options from the Makefile and delete them
-> from the repo; and (2) treat different versions of Aether (e.g., 2.0 vs 2.1)
+// treat different versions of Aether (e.g., 2.0 vs 2.1) in a
-> in a uniform way.

-> TODO: Still need to give a clear description of how to point your browser
-> at the relevant dashboards.
+// uniform way; (2) find a clean way to deal with ROC models
+// and Monitoring resources (that will also work with Fleet).

 ## Configuration Options

 Aether supports several configuration options, but the primary goal of OnRamp is to prescribe a (mostly) linear sequence of steps a new user can follow to bring up an operational system.
-This document also identifies "alternate paths" you can follow, but does not document them in detail.
+This document identifies alternate paths you can follow, but does not document them in detail.

-With the goal of first learning about Aether, there are two relevant
+With the goal of first learning about Aether, there are two relevant configuration choices:
-questions:

 * Do you want to bring up a 4G or a 5G network?
 * Do you want to run Aether in a VM or on a physical server?